The anti-concentration phenomenon with respect to random permutations: New results in the space of random permutations

+In the product-space setting, this problem has been studied extensively, with early foundational results due to Rogozin~\cite{Ro}, Kolmogorov~\cite{Kol}, and Hal\'asz~\cite{Halasz}, dated back to the 1960s and 1970s.
+There have also been many recent developments, especially in the inverse direction; see, for instance, \cite{NgV-Adv, RV, TVinverse} and the survey~\cite{NVsur}.
 For $S_{\pi}$, CLT results and Berry--Esseen--type estimates have been investigated beginning with the classical works of Wald--Wolfowitz~\cite{GN,WW} and Hoeffding~\cite{Hoeffding} in the early 1950s.
 More recent approaches based on the Lindeberg exchange method or Stein’s method can be found in \cite{AChW, Bolt, ChenFang, HoChen, Roos-CLT}.
 We refer the reader to \cite{CGS} and the references therein for further contributions concerning this important statistic.
 The best anti-concentration bound obtainable from these classical approaches is of order $O(n^{-1/2})$ (independent of the length of the interval), arising from the rate of convergence in the CLT.

+A key feature of this part is the dependence of the bounds on the parameter $L$.
+We show that these bounds exhibit sub-gaussian decay in $L$.
+This behavior is consistent with the central limit theorem and answers a question raised by S\"oze in \cite{Soze2}.

-Although our methods have the potential to work under very general conditions on $\BMw$ and $\BMv$ (see, for instance, Theorem~\ref{thm:LCD}), in what follows we restrict our attention to one of the most natural choices for $\BMv$, namely sequences arising from polynomials.
+In what follows, we restrict our attention to one of the most natural choices for $\BMv$, namely sequences arising from polynomials.
+We use this setting in one of our main applications.
+Our method applies in a more general setting, but the treatment is more technical and will appear elsewhere.